CreasolTech/DomBusGateway/README.md

 __sudo bash -c "$(curl -sSfL https://creasol.it/DBGinstall)"__

-that will automatically install the package and run it from systemd.
+that will automatically install the package in _/opt/DomBusGateway_ and run it from systemd.

 DomBusGateway daemon then can be stopped and started by systemd, using the commands: